 As London feuds, full Brexit negotiations open in Brussels

-BRUSSELS - Britain's Brexit minister pledged to "get down to work" as he kicked off a first full round of negotiations on Monday, but a year after Britons voted narrowly to leave the European Union (EU) their government seemed at war with itself over the divorce terms.
+BRUSSELS - Britain's Brexit minister pledged to "get down to work" as he kicked off a first full round of negotiations on Monday, but a year after Britons voted narrowly to leave the EU their government seemed at war with itself over the divorce terms.

-Her authority diminished after losing her majority in a June election she did not need to call, Prime Minister Theresa May has struggled to control rival cabinet ministers, worrying EU negotiators who stress that 20 months until Brexit is very little time to negotiate an orderly departure.
+Prime Minister Theresa May, her authority diminished after losing her majority in a June election she did not need to call, has struggled to control rival cabinet ministers.
+That worries European Union negotiators who stress that 20 months until Brexit is very little time to negotiate an orderly departure.

-"It's time to get down to work and make this a successful negotiation," veteran anti-EU campaigner David Davis said as he was welcomed by the bloc's chief negotiator Michel Barnier before their teams began four days of talks.
+"It's time to get down to work and make this a successful negotiation," veteran anti-EU campaigner David Davis, the Brexit secretary, said after meeting the bloc's chief negotiator Michel Barnier before their teams began four days of talks.

-In London, media were rife with reports of infighting echoing the Leave-Remain rifts that May's Conservative party suffered during the EU referendum.
-Her spokesman said she would tell ministers not to reveal cabinet discussions.
+In London, media were rife with reports of infighting along the lines of the Leave-Remain rifts that May's Conservative party suffered during the referendum.
+Her spokesperson said she would tell ministers not to reveal cabinet discussions.

-Foreign Secretary Boris Johnson, in Brussels for a separate meeting, passed up a chance to deny that ministers are at odds.
+Foreign Secretary Boris Johnson, in Brussels for a separate meeting, passed up a chance to deny that ministers were at odds.

 Splits in London over basic issues, such as the need for a phased withdrawal lasting for some years, could raise the risk of a failure to reach any deal, EU officials say.
-That would raise huge uncertainty for businesses and millions of people across Europe as Britain would simply be out of the bloc on 30 March 2019, with no clear rules on what that should mean.
+That would cause huge uncertainty for businesses and millions of people across Europe as Britain would simply be out of the bloc on March 30, 2019 with no clear rules on what that should mean.

-However, Gus O'Donnell, Britain's former top civil servant, said the chances of a smooth Brexit were at risk.
-"It appears that cabinet members haven't yet finished negotiating with each other, never mind the EU," he said.
+Former British civil service chief Gus O'Donnell said: "It appears that cabinet members haven't yet finished negotiating with each other, never mind the EU."

-British businesses are anxious to see a coherent approach in government to indicate early on how a transition would work and how long it would run to help them make investment decisions.
+British businesses are anxious to see a coherent approach in government to indicate how a transition would work and how long it would run, to help them make investment decisions.